core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

                <mailto:michel.veillette@trilliantinc.com>";

   description
-    "This module contains the list of YANG modules and submodules implemented by a server.
+    "This module provides information about the YANG modules, datastores, and datastore schemas implemented by a constrained network management server.

-     Copyright (c) 2016 IETF Trust and the persons identified as authors of the code.
+     Copyright (c) 2018 IETF Trust and the persons identified as authors of the code.
 All rights reserved.

      Redistribution and use in source and binary forms, with or